 Let's get 'boarding!

-Step 1: Decide on your presentation format
+Step 1: Choose your presentation format

 Before you start gathering images, drawing panels, hiring a storyboard artist, or doing any nuts-and-bolts illustration and pre-visualization work, you need to choose how you want to present your storyboards.

-The latter technique is typically the preferred option if you are planning on using your boards to pitch your project, since you can wow potential clients or investors with your visuals.
+The latter technique is typically the preferred option if you are planning on using your boards to pitch your project since you can wow potential clients or investors with your visuals.

 With StudioBinder, you can toggle between view types.
 This means that if you change your mind on your approach later, it’s no sweat.
 You can easily choose a different format.

-Whether you prefer 4-column view...
+Whether you prefer a 4-column view...

 Storyboard Formatting